 We all exhibit very small signals through our body language, tone of voice, and general vibe, that fail to hide how we feel.
 If something is up, you can tell something’s up.
 Sad people feel sad, happy people feel happy, creepy people feel creepy.
 And if they do, don’t get into their van.

 I believe our gut-feeling, or intuition here, jumps its conclusions on a combination of things.
 Some understanding of body language is probably stored in our genes.
 If you’re a kid, and a threatening person comes out of nowhere, you need to be able to discern in a split second that running away is the way to go.
 So we definitely have some innate knowledge of that.
 In crisis situations, grown-ups simply do not have the time to explain to their children that when a cheetah is coming at you at 120 km/h, you need to get away from it.
 This innate knowledge forms the basis for our gut feeling.

 However, over the years, we learn to calibrate it better and better based on our life experience.
 Our minds detect patterns (E.g: "Note to self.
 People running around with bloody knives should not be trusted.") and includes these in the complicated detection system that our trust radar is.

 This is a good thing.
 Because genetic heritage can obviously not keep up with the speed of new possible threats coming into this work.
 However, the system does is designed to look for patterns, not for truth.
 This means that any accidentally formed patterns will be included as well, even if there is no causal relationship.

-This is the reason why some people will say that “Black people can’t be trusted”.
-It’s a preposterous idea that skin color would somehow determine your personality in such a radical way, but these people somehow encountered an accidental pattern in their lives that makes their brain believe it.
+This is the reason why some people will have faulty ideas like "Women can't be trusted."
+"Men can't be trusted."
+"Jews can't be trusted."
+“Black people can’t be trusted”.
+It’s a preposterous idea that skin color would somehow determine your personality in such a radical way.
+But these people somehow encountered an accidental pattern in their lives that makes their brain believe it.

 Why Is It So Rare to Find People You Can Trust?